cultuurnet/uit-documentatie/content/json-ld/latest/events/event-video_add.md

 | eventId	| uuid | unique identifier for an event | d595414a-13e0-4dd2-b4bd-706599427351 |

 ## Request body
-Add an image to an offer
+Add a video to an offer

 | Property	| Type | Description | Example |
 |--|--|--|--|